');

 About Birmingham, MI

-Birmingham is a mid-sized city in Michigan with a population of 21,612 residents.
-The median household income is $153,125 per year, which is above the national average.
-The median age in Birmingham is 41.1 years.
+Birmingham is a mid-sized city located in Michigan with a population of 21,612 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $153,125 per year, which is 104% above the national median of $75,149.
+The median age of 41.1 years is close to the US median age of 38.9 years.

 How Birmingham Ranks in Michigan